itshdog/NiagaraN4-Darkmode/README.md

 # Creating your own theme

-1. Have IntelliJ with Java 8 setup and ready for use
+1. Have IntelliJ (or similar) with Java 8 setup and ready for use

-2. In Niagara, go to Tools > New Module
+2. In Niagara, go to Tools > New Module.
       Go through the steps.
 Select only UX.
 No dependencies

 3. Find where the files were created.
 Example: <path>\themeTest\themeTest-ux\<theme files>

 4. Once theme is ready, in IntelliJ terminal set directory to <path>

-5. Run ./gradlew :themeTest-ux:jar
+5. Run ./gradlew :themeTest-ux:jar --
        Obviously with your theme name

 # Module signing